Asus TUF Gaming GeForce RTX 5060 Ti 8GB

 • VRAM is 8GB on Asus TUF Gaming GeForce RTX 5060 Ti 8GB and 16GB on Sapphire Pulse Radeon RX 9060 XT 16GB.

-• GDDR version is GDDR7 on Asus TUF Gaming GeForce RTX 5060 Ti 8GB and GDDR6 on Sapphire Pulse Radeon RX 9060 XT 16GB.
+• Memory type is GDDR7 on Asus TUF Gaming GeForce RTX 5060 Ti 8GB and GDDR6 on Sapphire Pulse Radeon RX 9060 XT 16GB.

 • OpenCL version is 3 on Asus TUF Gaming GeForce RTX 5060 Ti 8GB and 2.2 on Sapphire Pulse Radeon RX 9060 XT 16GB.

-• DLSS support is available on Asus TUF Gaming GeForce RTX 5060 Ti 8GB but not on Sapphire Pulse Radeon RX 9060 XT 16GB.
+• DLSS support is present on Asus TUF Gaming GeForce RTX 5060 Ti 8GB but not available on Sapphire Pulse Radeon RX 9060 XT 16GB.

-• The number of supported displays is 4 on Asus TUF Gaming GeForce RTX 5060 Ti 8GB and 3 on Sapphire Pulse Radeon RX 9060 XT 16GB.
+• Supported displays number 4 on Asus TUF Gaming GeForce RTX 5060 Ti 8GB and 3 on Sapphire Pulse Radeon RX 9060 XT 16GB.

-• DisplayPort outputs are 3 on Asus TUF Gaming GeForce RTX 5060 Ti 8GB and 2 on Sapphire Pulse Radeon RX 9060 XT 16GB.
+• DisplayPort outputs number 3 on Asus TUF Gaming GeForce RTX 5060 Ti 8GB and 2 on Sapphire Pulse Radeon RX 9060 XT 16GB.

 • GPU architecture is Blackwell on Asus TUF Gaming GeForce RTX 5060 Ti 8GB and RDNA 4.0 on Sapphire Pulse Radeon RX 9060 XT 16GB.